ttdoucet/ttdoucet.github.io/catullus/index.md

 ---
 ## Catullus

-Here are some poems written by Catullus, along with my translations of them into English.
+Here are some Latin poems written by Catullus, along with my translations of them into English.

 {: .table-indent}